The Agnes Lindsay fellows presented their research at the Undergraduate Research Conference on April 19, 2017.

-Fellowship recipients received a stipend of $1,250 for a hands-on, project-based faculty mentored experience during the summer and fall semesters at UNH Manchester's STEM Discovery Lab and within campus student support programs and research laboratories.
+Fellowship recipients received a stipend for a hands-on, project-based faculty mentored experience during the summer and fall semesters at UNH Manchester's STEM Discovery Lab and within campus student support programs and research laboratories.

 The fellowship provided a unique opportunity for Manchester high school students to experience a college environment.
 “Through the Fellowship, we want the students to come to campus and see for themselves that they can be successful college students,” says Mihaela Sabin, associate professor of computer science and director of the UNH STEM Discovery Lab.
 “It’s about fueling their excitement for discovery and finding what interests them and then encouraging them to pursue those interests.”